jasonparrott/aggregateexposure/README.md

 # implementation
 ## client valuation
-Trades are grouped by security ID and type into SecurityGroups.
+Trades are grouped into SecurityGroups according to the logic in the configured Partitioner.
 This is an aggregate container for a number of positions of the same type.
 By grouping the positions in this way we can perform a smaller number of calculations when recomputing risk. effectively this means batching the risk updates such that we apply 1 update across a large number of positions.

-Per-client value is stored as a Fenwick Tree of positions.
-As these data structures naturally represent summed values, theyre an obvious candidate for this purpose.
-These data structures are very quick to update as changes in a child node only need update its parent nodes to the root in order to affect the overall valuation of the tree.

 ## calculation graph
 The implementation creates a calculation graph in order to provide source input to the risk calculations.
 This is a directed